haider2303/EMTP---Basic-Microgrid-Simulation-with-Island-Mode/README.md

 # EMTP---Basic-Microgrid-Simulation-with-Island-Mode

 MAIN FILE: MicroGrid.ecf

 FolderName: Simulations

+Library: Install the .exe file in MicroGridLib folder in the location where EMTP-RV is present.

 This project contains the basic modeling of Microgrid in EMTP-RV.
 In order to run it, the Microgrid library must be installed in EMTP-RV.